 Many investors are interested in exploring franchise opportunities in a wide variety of industries.
-One of the first questions investors have when analyzing franchise profits and investments is:
+One of the first questions investors have when analyzing Businesses owned and operated by separate entities or investors through contracts with the parent company… profits and investments is:

 Franchise profits may have many answers depending on the nature of the industry or the business itself, as well as the investor’s time commitment and operational capabilities.
 It is important to know that finding a relevant opportunity in franchising requires a lot of due diligence, analysis, and investigation.
-The information below intends to paint a picture of the return on investment that an investor may expect when investing franchise.
+The information below intends to paint a picture of the A performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
+ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost…. that an investor may expect when investing franchise.

 Return on Investment (ROI) is a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
 ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost.